S. J. Perelman: Career

 The tone of Perelman's feuilletons was very different from those sketches of the inept "little man" struggling to cope with life that James Thurber and other New Yorker writers of the era frequently produced.
 Yet his references to himself were typically wittily self-deprecatory—as for example, "before they made S.J.
 Perelman, they broke the mold."

-Sometimes he gleaned an apparently off-hand phrase from a newspaper article or magazine advertisement and then write a brief, satiric play or sketch inspired by that phrase.
+Sometimes he gleaned an apparently off-hand phrase from a newspaper article or magazine advertisement and would then write a brief, satiric play or sketch inspired by that phrase.
 A typical example is his 1950s work "No Starch in the Dhoti, S'il Vous Plait."
 Beginning with an off-hand phrase in a New York Times Magazine article ("...the late Pandit Motilal Nehru—who sent his laundry to Paris—the young Jawaharlal's British nurse etc. etc. ...), Perelman composed a series of imaginary letters that might have been exchanged in 1903 between an angry Pandit Nehru in India and a sly Parisian laundryman about the condition of his laundered underwear.

 In other sketches, Perelman satirized popular magazines or story genres of his day.
 In "Somewhere a Roscoe," he pokes fun at the "purple prose" writing style of 1930s pulp magazines such as Spicy Detective.
 In "Swing Out, Sweet Chariot," he examines the silliness of the "jive language" found in The Jitterbug, a teen magazine with stories inspired by the 1930s Swing dance craze.
 Perelman voraciously read magazines to find new material for his sketches.
 (He often referred to the magazines as "Sauce for the gander.")